ameyer-eng/purple_octopus/README.md

 1) If I want to add another object later I must recall to add resize functions
 2) There is no reason for an object in a "game" to care about the browser window size
+3) I need a generic function to log to console if anything fails.

 # Ideas????